vednoc/fonts/content/_index.md

 ### Save bandwidth on mobile devices

-Include the following media query in `link` to _only_ load on big resolutions, thus making the load time faster on mobile devices.
+Include the following media query in `link` to _only_ load on large screens, thus making the load time faster on mobile devices.

 ```html